RobertoBochet/an2dl-challenges/challenge-1/README.md

 #### The naive approach

-With the use of generic pretrained model after several test i found a model based on `VGG16` to reach a score of `0.88888` on test dataset, you can find the code in `tl_vgg16.ipynb` file.
+With the use of generic pretrained model after several tests I found a model based on `VGG16` to reach a score of `0.88888` on test dataset, you can find the code in `tl_vgg16.ipynb` file.

 #### PT model with specific dataset

 After the result with a model gotten from transfer learning, exploiting a model trained with generic dataset, I have tried to use a pretrained model trained to do a specific task similar to our problem.
-So, i found several ML projects with the aim to identify people wearing a mask in a photo.
+So, I found several ML projects with the aim to identify people wearing a mask in a photo.
 I chose [Face-Mask-Detection](https://github.com/chandrikadeb7/Face-Mask-Detection) from github user `chandrikadeb7` and I use his pretrained model as substitution of the VGG16 used in the previous step.
 It used a model based on `MobileNetv2`.
 Unfortunately also before several tries I have not found a configuration of the parameter and classifier that reach a better score than the previous one.
 This can be bound to the fact that in the original project the model works only on the preprocessed image where the face to classify is already detect with another ML algorithm of face detection.

 #### Explicit order for the categories